Abyssinian roller

 The Abyssinian roller (Coracias abyssinicus), or Senegal roller, is a member of the roller family of birds which breeds across tropical Africa in a belt south of the Sahara, known as the Sahel.
 It is resident in the southern part of its range, but northern breeding populations are short-distance migrants, moving further south after the wet season.

+Taxonomy

 Description

 The Abyssinian roller is a large bird, nearly the size of a jackdaw at 28–30 cm.
 It has a warm brown back, with the rest of the plumage mainly blue.
 Adults have 12 cm long tail streamers.
 Sexes are similar, but the juvenile is a drabber version of the adult.
 Abyssinian roller is striking in its strong direct flight, with the brilliant blues of the wings contrasting with the brown back and the long tail streamers trailing behind.
 The call of the Abyssinian roller is a harsh crow-like gak sound, or a screeched aaaargh.